Resilience-Biomarkers-for-Aquaculture/project-predicting-phenotype/data/raw/README.md

 # Raw Data

-This directory contains original, unmodified data files.
+This directory contains unmodified raw data files for the project.

-- Keep original data files unchanged
+- Do not edit files in this folder
-- Document data sources and collection methods
+- See `../external` for external sources
-- Use descriptive filenames with dates when applicable
+- See `../processed` for processed outputs